meteor-velocity/velocity-examples/README.md

 The `velocity` package coordinates between test frameworks and provides a common structure for reporting test results.
 Velocity by itself does not perform any tests.
 This example app includes the following velocity-compatible test frameworks:

-* [jasmine](https://github.com/Sanjo/meteor-jasmine) - run jasmine tests in the Meteor context - great for integration testing.
+* [jasmine](https://github.com/Sanjo/meteor-jasmine) - Easily run Jasmine browser integration tests and server unit tests.
+* TODO - add more frameworks

 ### Tutorials